 I’m _________, a League/Sea Cadet in your District/State, and I attend ________ School where I’m in the ___ th grade.
 I want to quickly write you about a funding issue before Congress this month.
 As you know, the Sea Cadet program is a great organization, and I’ve learned a lot about _______ over the past several years.
 The Sea Cadet program has made me a better person and has given me great exposure to the sea services and life-changing leadership experiences.
 I’ve really grown as a person while serving with the Sea Cadets.

 Every year, Congress authorizes and appropriates additional funding to ensure our training is covered for the coming year.
 This year, the entire 13,000-member Naval Sea Cadet Corps is receiving just $1.7M in federal funds, but there is an additional appropriations request that is in its final approval stages.
 The House Appropriators have recommended that an additional $5M is added to the Sea Cadet funds in the Navy FY18 budget, but the Senate has not recommended any additional funding.
-As your budget negotiators make a final decision before the continuing resolution ends on January 19th, I’m hopeful that your office could help ensure that the $5M in funding from the House takes precedence, and the Sea Cadets receive an additional $5M in funds for our training.
+As your budget negotiators make a final decision, I’m hopeful that your office could help ensure that the $5M in funding from the House takes precedence, and the Sea Cadets receive an additional $5M in funds for our training.

 Thank you very much,